mperham/bloaty_mcbloatface/README.md

 > **Note**: this is my best understanding of the problem.
 It may be
 > slightly wrong, mostly wrong or [not even wrong](https://en.wikipedia.org/wiki/Not_even_wrong).

-> **Note**: there's more than one way for a Ruby process to bloat.
-> Ruby also allocates heap pages which, in practice, aren't ever
-> returned to the system so a Rails request which creates a lot of temporary
-> objects can also lead to process bloat.

 ## The Solution

 1. Use jemalloc.
+One of its explicit goals is to minimize fragmentation.
 2. Set `MALLOC_ARENA_MAX=2`.

 This will force glibc to stick with two working arenas, no matter how contended.
-Heavily multithreaded systems like Sidekiq might see a small performance dip but with greatly reduced memory usage.
+Heavily multithreaded systems like Sidekiq might see a small performance dip but with greatly reduced memory bloat.

 ### Setup